 With that in mind, if you are a Vermont resident and are in severe pain and need medical marijuana now, your only real current option is to get your Vermont Medical Marijuana Card.
 In this article, we outline the process in a quick, convenient, easy-to-follow manner.

 First, though, let’s take a quick look at some of the key stipulations under the new Vermont Marijuana Registry (VMR) program.

 Medical Marijuana in Vermont: A Brief Rundown on Legislation

 On May 19, 2004, medical marijuana was legalized in Vermont after Senate Bill 76 passed.
-The initial legislation only allowed for a select few medical conditions to be deemed “qualifying” for the use of marijuana, but since then (after the law was expanded back in 2017), Parkinson’s disease, Crohn’s disease and Post-Traumatic Stress Disorder (PTSD) have all been added to the list of qualifying conditions.
+The initial legislation only allowed for a select few medical conditions to be deemed “qualifying” for the use of marijuana, but since then (the law was expanded back in 2017), Parkinson’s disease, Crohn’s disease and Post-Traumatic Stress Disorder (PTSD) have been added to the list of qualifying conditions.

 As you can see, if you’re wanting to use medical marijuana in Vermont, getting yourself an official MMJ card is still by far the safest way to go.
 Let’s see how to do it.

 Need a Medical Marijuana Card?
 Let us help by Starting Here

 Basically, in order to qualify for a medical marijuana card in Vermont you have to be medically diagnosed with an official qualifying condition (see list below), as well as be a permanent resident of the state with proper identification and proof of residency.